-Missing student reports should be made immediately.
-Campus police receives missing person reports and makes the determination for the University that a student is deemed missing under this policy.
 UMB will allow each student to designate an emergency contact.
 All contact information will remain confidential but accessible to authorized campus officials and law enforcement personnel in furtherance of a missing person investigation.
-UMB will notify the parent or guardian of a student under the age of 18 within 24 hours after a student is determined to be missing.
-UMB will notify appropriate law enforcement agencies and campus officials within 24 hours after a student is determined to be missing.
+UMB will notify the emergency contact within 24 hours after a student is determined to be missing.
+UMB will notify the parent or guardian of a student who is under the age of 18 and not emancipated within 24 hours after a student is determined to be missing.
+UMB will also notify appropriate law enforcement agencies within 24 hours after a student is determined to be missing.